ChitraRajkamal/Udemy-Clone/README.md

-🎓 Udemy Clone Project
+## Udemy Clone Project (Frontend Only)

-This is a static Udemy Clone website created using only HTML and CSS.
-It mimics the frontend design of the Udemy platform, showcasing the homepage layout, course cards, navigation bar, and other UI elements commonly found in online learning platforms.
+This is a simple Udemy Clone website built using only HTML and basic CSS.
+The project replicates the layout and design of the Udemy homepage, including navigation, course sections, and a responsive structure.
+It is intended for practice in front-end web development, focusing on clean structure and styling without JavaScript or backend functionality.

-📌 Features
+## Features
-🖥️ Clean and responsive homepage layout

-🧭 Navigation bar with logo, links, and search field design
+ Top navigation bar with logo and links

-📚 Course card sections styled like Udemy
+ Featured courses section styled like Udemy

+ Course cards with title, image, price, and rating layout

-📱 Mobile-friendly design with basic responsiveness
+ Responsive design using basic CSS media queries

-🎨 Pure CSS for styling
+ Built without any frameworks or libraries (no Bootstrap, no JavaScript)

-🛠️ Technologies Used
+## Technologies Used

-HTML – Semantic structure
+HTML5 – Semantic structure and page layout

-CSS – Custom styling and responsive layout
+CSS3 – Custom styles, layout, and responsiveness

+## How to Run

+You can access my udemy clone website by visiting [link] feel free to explore the content and get in touch!

+## Contributing

+If you'd like to contribute or suggest improvements, please feel free to open an issue or create a pull request.
+Your feedback is greatly appreciated.

+Thank you for visiting my  first Udemy-Clone website!